 In this case $D_{j,i}([1,t])$ is a symmetric random walk with $t$ increments.
-Hence for some large enough constant $C>0$, the right hand side of \eqref{eq:D_bound} is at most $C\sqrt{n}$ with probability at least $1- \eps$ by the central limit theorem.
+Hence for some large enough constant $C>0$, the right-hand side of \eqref{eq:D_bound} is at most $C\sqrt{n}$ with probability at least $1- \eps$ by the functional central limit theorem.
 This shows that $\lambda_{2}(n)=O(\sqrt{n})$ with probability at least $1-\eps$.